Yile-Xu/DATA146/project_5_2.md

 # Project 5 - Part 2

 ### 1.
 I first imported all the necessary libraries and read the city_persons.csv file as a data frame.
-Then I dropped all the null values and convert values from “age” and “edu” columns to integers.
-Variables “wealthC” are selected the target and stored in y.
+Then I dropped all the null values and converted values from “age” and “edu” columns to integers.
+Variable “wealthC” is selected as the target and stored in y.
 All other variables are selected as features and stored in X.

 ### 2.
 For K-nearest neighbors classification method without adding a distance weight, at optimal k value of 67, the testing score is 0.5485602733040508.
 All the training and testing scores at range (50, 80) are shown the on plot below.